ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Reinforcement Learning Experiments

+We first demonstrate the efficacy of belief grading in an environment requiring complex belief update reasoning, for which we could leverage domain knowledge to design a domain-specific grader function.

-\textbf{Environment and Metrics.} \textit{Combination Lock} is a 3-character version of \textit{Wordle} proposed by \citet{arumugam2025efficientexplorationlargelanguage}; we train with a vocabulary of 10 digits and 12-step horizon, and test on a disjoint vocabulary of 16 letters and 16-step horizon.
+\textbf{Environment and Metrics.} \textit{Combination Lock} is a 3-character version of \textit{Wordle} proposed by \citet{arumugam2025efficientexplorationlargelanguage}.
+We train with a vocabulary of 10 digits and a 12-step horizon, and to test generalization we evaluate on a disjoint vocabulary of 16 letters and a 16-step horizon.
 Each episode ends with reward $ (H + 1 - \text{steps to find code})/H$ if the code was identified, and $-1$ otherwise.
-As a coarse-grained measure of performance, we report the fraction of episodes ending in identifying the secret code (Success Rate).
-To cleanly quantify exploration efficiency, we also measure the "Cumulative Regret" over each trajectory, which increases by 1 at every step that the code has not been identified such that the mean Cumulative Regret at step $H$ is the mean number of steps taken to find the code.
+We report the mean \textit{Regret}, which is the number of incorrect attempts made in an episode.